 But the riskiest deals of all are Small Deals at Large Companies.
 Yes, the logo looks great.
 Feels great.
 Is great.
-But you start off at almost immediate risk of losing the deal.
+But you start off at an almost immediate risk of losing the deal.

-And they pay $20k for your little SaaS app to make it all even better. $20k may be a huge deal for you at this stage.
+And say they pay $20k ACV for your little SaaS app to make it all even better. $20k may be a huge deal for you at this stage.
 But to that customer?
-It’s a small part of a $2m+ project.
+It’s a very small part of a $2m+ project.
 One they like.
 That they are willing to put into production and manage business process change for.
 Which is important.

 But still, it’s immaterial to the overall cost of the business process in question.
 So it can easily be discarded.

-Furthermore, experiments are at high risk for competitive vendor change as they scale.
+Furthermore … and this can take you a while to figure out … experiments are at high risk for competitive vendor change as they scale.

 An experiment is just that — an experiment.
 If you tried Vendor A for an experiment, and the customer liked it … but it had A Big Feature Gap … and your competitor doesn’t.
 Then all the experiment might do is line your competitor up for The Big Win later.